Accountable Care Organization (ACO)

 A documentation of the development of a patient’s current medical condition.
 A chronological description from when the symptoms and conditions appeared up to the current time.
 It included some or all of these components: location, quality, severity, duration, timing, context, modifying factors, signs & symptoms.

 The International Classification of Disease 10th revision is a system of coding medical conditions and diseases.
 Established by the World Health Organization, it was implemented in October 2015 to replace the previous version, ICD-9.
 ICD-10 allows for very detailed descriptions of conditions.
 An example is E11.9, which is “Type 2 Diabetes Mellitus without complications”.

 ICD-11 is the next major version of medical coding that is being developed by the WHO.
 The draft version of ICD-11 was released in May 2012.
-The World Health Assembly will meet in May 2019 to rule on official endorsement.
-Assuming that happens on schedule, the earliest date when the code set can be used will be January 2022.
+The new code set goes into effect on January 2022.